donpaul120/dwh-script/README.md

 - git clone https://github.com/donpaul120/dwh-script.git

 ##### Step 2
-Install Dependencies
+Install Dependencies \
+Navigate into the cloned repository and run the command below
 - npm install

 ##### Step 3
-Configuration Data Source and Environment
+Configure your Data Source via Environmental Variables file
-- Create a .env file
+- Create a .env file within the cloned repository
 - configure your data-source in the .env file

 #### Configuration Example